Psychedelic/plug-docs/docs/index.md

 Welcome to Plug's developer documentation.
 Learn how to integrate Plug into Internet Computer applications to provide **seamless onboardings and transactions with a user's Principal ID wallet**.

 Plug is a browser crypto wallet & identity/authentication provider for the Internet Computer, compatible with Cycles, ICP, and soon will allow anyone to add any Internet Computer token to it.
-It is being developed by the [Psychedelic](https://psychedelic.ooo) collective of developers and entrepreneurs, building Open Internet Services on the Internet Computer.

 - Visit [our website](https://plugwallet.ooo) to get Plug on release.
 - Visit our community and jam with the team in our [Discord](https://discord.gg/yVEcEzmrgm)